aclorta/QuickAppt/README.md

 ```
 ###### Description
 Adds a patient into the database with given parameters.
 There is also another `addPatient(...)` function that replaces the first two parameters of this function with the `patientID`, but this is <b>not</b> recommended, as the ID is automatically generated for user creation in this method call.

+**IMPORTANT**: You should store the return value of this function throughout the program because it returns the ID of the patient user.
 ###### Return value
 &emsp;Returns the row ID of the newly inserted row in the patient table, or -1 if an error occurred.
 ###### Parameters